 Nowadays, laser engraving or laser marking technology is becoming popular among people as well as industrial manufacturers.
 It is increasingly being adopted by businesses, product designers, and even hobbyists to engrave or mark an object.
-It is a swift and easy way to personalize objects, like window glass, wine glasses, beer mugs, vases, or bottles, without using ink.
+Without using ink, it is a swift and easy way to personalize objects, like window glass, wine glasses, beer mugs, vases, or bottles.

-The laser engraving process involves striking the glass object with the laser which creates a frosted effect.
-The technology is widely adopted by the glass and other companies to engrave custom logos on their products.
+The laser engraving process involves striking the glass object with the laser, which creates a frosted effect.
+The technology is widely adopted by glass and other companies to engrave custom logos on their products.

 To get that perfect smooth frosted look, the first and foremost task is to examine the type of glass to be used.
 The amount of lead present in the glass affects the quality of laser engraving as it retains the heat from the laser and may cause the glass to fracture.
 Cast glasses which have less lead content and have a homogeneous structure are more suitable for laser engraving.
 Crystal glasses are not a good choice because they have higher lead content.
 Still, if you want to create that frost looks on a crystal, you need to go through some trial tests.
 Perfect etching depends on the composition and quality of any glass.